Let's have a look at how the mobile app marketing world has changed in a decade.

 Just like coding, designing, and testing applications, mobile app marketing is regarded as a crucial part of the success of the app.
 Since it will drive more people to download and use your application on the day of release.

 Since there exists a large number of new apps each and every day, yours might not get a chance to be noticed especially if you don't follow the right plan of action to promote the app.
-To succeed in mobile app-marketing, you need to follow certain rules called marketing strategies.
+To succeed in mobile app marketing, you need to follow certain rules called marketing strategies while keeping a close eye on the latest mobile app marketing predictions.

 Some of the best strategies include starting a blog, getting people to know the app early, using email marketing, building a responsive website for the app, preparing a press-kit, optimizing the app-store-listing, calling for beta-testers and reaching out to different-influencers.

 There are also some channels that you can use to retain your app users.
 These include in-app messages, push notifications, message center and Incorporate SMS into your mobile marketing.

 Over a decade ago, mobile app marketing tactics have changed significantly.
 The following accounts for the 10-years challenge in specific areas of mobile app marketing in 2009 and 2019.
 Let's check out what are the differences have occurred.